 It was built by a first-time developer who told DnA she spent two days driving around LA looking at all the condo and apartment buildings and was struck by Lorcan’s work.
 She says she was prepared to spend the extra money and time to create a place that in her words, was not a “boring stucco box like you see unfortunately all over town.”

 On of the big attractions is the rooftop garden.
-Lorcan O’Herlihy, who has garnered a reputation for distinctive-looking condo and rental apartment buildings that maximize liveable interior space and shared open areas, says rooftops are “the fifth elevation of buildings.
+Lorcan O’Herlihy, who has built a string of distinctive-looking condo and rental apartment buildings that maximize liveable interior space, shared open areas and show no fear of color or expressive materials, says rooftops are “the fifth elevation of buildings.
 Why not activate it with tables and chairs and landscaping so people can come up here and actually hang out and enjoy it?”

 The first residents came from within Koreatown.
 Families moved in.
 Then young designers and filmmakers found their way to the building, and now Mariposa 1038 is a star on the Instagram accounts of a group of young influencers.